August 30, 2023 Blogging Website Maggie Appleton Matt Webb W.G. Sebald Hendrick Avercamp

 A garden is a collection of evolving ideas that aren’t strictly organised by their publication date.
 They’re inherently exploratory — notes are linked through contextual associations.
 They aren’t refined or complete - notes are published as half-finished thoughts that will grow and evolve over time.
 They’re less rigid, less performative, and less perfect than the personal websites we’re used to seeing.

 When I started out blogging many years ago, I shared the general notion of posts being a finished entity: You would write them, adorn them with an image, press publish, and that would be it.
-They would go live” on the day of publication and time stamped accordingly.
+They would “go live” on the day of publication and get time-stamped accordingly.
 Sure, you could go back to edit a typo, but you wouldn’t retroactively change the overall message.

 The rumination, in order words, never reaches an end point.
 Instead, we keep going in circles, revisiting and revising ideas.
 The journey is very much the destination.

-1. Don’t get me wrong, I think there’s something beautiful about finishing something, and particularly about the process about what makes the cut and what doesn’t.↩︎
+Don’t get me wrong, I think there’s something beautiful about finishing something, in particularly about determining what is worth publishing and what isn’t.↩︎